 Then she said something surprising, something that indicated she was concerned about more than my simply having slept with other bar-girls.
 'Uchawi exists here, you know.'

 She was talking about witchcraft.
 I ignored her speculative probe, assuring her she was the only girl for me, along with Ngeri, of course.
 Her response was to tell me to prove it by spending the day with her.
 We moved on to a small ramshackle bar, where I insisted on sitting inside in the shade.
 Jiko did something I'd never known her do before, buy me a drink.
 The waiter brought a Tusker lager for me and a small bottle of Woodpecker cider for Jiko.
 It soon became apparent that Jiko intended to get me drunk.

 I found myself taken on a bar crawl and the rest of the evening became something of a blur.
 At some point, Ngeri joined us and I vaguely remember Jiko explaining something to her while glancing at me often throughout the conversation.
 Whatever it was, Ngeri seemed to take it all with a pinch of salt and failed to share her concern.
 The last thing I remember was being helped home and put to bed.

 I awoke the next morning to find I was sandwiched in between the girls, wearing just my boxer shorts; they were both wrapped in lesos.
 My head throbbed and my stomach ached something chronic.
-Easing myself from the bed and cautiously climbing over Ngeri, I went to the toilet.
+I eased myself from the bed and cautiously climbed over Ngeri, I went to the toilet.
 Then I showered and cleaned my teeth.
 After making a mug of strong coffee, I returned to the bedroom and gave both girls a slap on the backside.

 'What's going on?
 Why did you get me drunk?'